Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Application to Counts of Dengue, Zika and Chikungunya

 \subsection{Model specification and fitting}

 We modeled the Rio data with a bi-weekly time step as this roughly corresponds to the serial interval of the three diseases \citep{majumder_estimating_2016,riou_comparative_2017}.
-As mentioned in Section \ref{m3:modelZI}, we took dengue as the baseline disease (k=1) since it is well-established in the city and cases are reported consistently throughout the study period.
-We then considered $k=2$ to represent Zika and $k=3$ to represent chikungunya.
+We took dengue as the baseline disease (k=1). {Recall, from Section \ref{m3:modelZI}, that this means we are assuming that dengue was present in every neighborhood of Rio throughout the study period.
+We believe this is a reasonable assumption, as dengue has been circulating in Rio since 1986 and is well established there \citep{teixeira_dengue_2009}.} We then considered $k=2$ to represent Zika and $k=3$ to represent chikungunya.